Mary “Betty” Elizabeth Cauthen, 71 | Southern Maryland News Net

-Betty is survived by her husband, Roosevelt Cauthen; son, Joseph O. Cauthen; son-in-law, John Pinkney; daughters, Mary I. Jenkins-Pinkney, Frances A. Cauthen and Beatrice M. Berry; sisters, Emily Louise Dorsey and Alice Dorsey; sister-in-law, Martha Dorsey; 23 grandchildren; and 19 great-grandchildren.
+Betty is survived by her husband, Roosevelt Cauthen; son, Joseph O. Cauthen; son-in-law, John Pinkney; daughters, Mary I. Jenkins-Pinkney, Frances A. Cauthen and Beatrice M. Berry; sister, Emily Louise Dorsey; sisters-in-law, Marth Dorsey and Alice Dorsey; 23 grandchildren; and 19 great-grandchildren.

 Betty was born and raised in Charles County.
 She was a member of St. Mary’s Newport Catholic Church.
 Betty enjoyed sewing in her spare time and she loved spending time with her family.